emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 ![EMMO provides the connection between the physical world, materials characterisation world and materials modelling world.](html_files/emmo-three_worlds.png){ width=620px }

-EMMO is based on and consistent with the [Review of Materials Modelling][RoMM], [CEN Workshop Agreement][CWA] and [MODA template][MODA].
-However, while these efforts are written for humans, EMMO is defined using the [Web Ontology Language (OWL)][OWL], which is a machine readable and allows for machine reasoning.
-In terms of semantic representation EMMO brings everything to a much higher level.
+EMMO is based on and is consistent with the [Review of Materials Modelling][RoMM], [CEN Workshop Agreement][CWA] and [MODA template][MODA].
+However, while these efforts are written for humans, EMMO is defined using the [Web Ontology Language (OWL)][OWL], which is machine readable and allows for machine reasoning.
+In terms of semantic representation, EMMO brings everything to a much higher level.

-As illustrated in the figure below, EMMO cover all aspects of materials modelling and characterisation, including:
+As illustrated in the figure below, EMMO covers all aspects of materials modelling and characterisation, including:

   - the **material** itself, which must be described in a rigorous way